trinodb/trino/presto-docs/src/main/sphinx/functions/aggregate.rst

     count for the value ``x`` in the percentile set.
 The value of ``percentage`` must be between zero and one and must be constant for all input rows.

-.. function:: approx_percentile(x, w, percentage, accuracy) -> [same as x]
-    :noindex:

-    Returns the approximate weighed percentile for all input values of ``x`` using the per-item weight ``w`` at the percentage ``percentage``, with a maximum rank error of ``accuracy``.
-Weights must be strictly positive.
-Integer-value weights can be thought of as a replication count for the value ``x`` in the percentile set.
-The value of ``percentage`` must be between zero and one and must be constant for all input rows. ``accuracy`` must be a value greater than zero and less than one, and it must be constant for all input rows.

 .. function:: approx_percentile(x, w, percentages) -> array<[same as x]>
     :noindex: